 This is actually a common predicament for victims and their families – when an entity such as UW or Seattle Children’s Hospital denies liability, insurance companies are unlikely to cover any medical treatments or care that is required as a result of the initial act of negligence, which was the medication error in MacKenzie’s case.
 When these entities deny responsibility, a family may be left with no choice but to file a lawsuit so that the treatment can be paid for.

 And while the UW was initially firm in its denial of any liability, it would seem that attitude has shifted since the lawsuit was filed on the family’s behalf.
-At trial, an attorney representing Seattle Children’s and UW made an admission on behalf of the organizations:
+At trial, an attorney representing Seattle Children's Hospital and UW made an admission on behalf of the organizations:

 “The very first thing I want to say on behalf of both Seattle Children’s and University of Washington is we made a mistake,” said Clarke Johnson.
 However, Johnson maintained that mistake did not necessarily lead to the severe and devastating brain injury that MacKenzie suffered.
 The judge disagreed, however, and now the Briant family will have the necessary financial resources to provide MacKenzie with medical and rehabilitative care for the rest of her life.